Smart-IoT-Systems/genesis-uca/docs/examples/2.thingml_localhost/README.md

 ![alt text](./images/my_machine.png "Device Component")

 We can now create the SoftwareComponent by clicking on 'SoftwareComponent > InternalComponent > thingml'.
-For this tutorial we provide a simple [ThingML Hello world program](https://gitlab.com/enact/GeneSIS/blob/master/docs/examples/2.thingml_localhost/hello.thingml) whose name is Hello (i.e., name of the Configuration in ThingML).
+For this tutorial we provide a simple [ThingML Hello world program](https://gitlab.com/enact/GeneSIS/blob/master/docs/examples/2.thingml_localhost/hello.thingml) whose name is Hello (i.e., name of the _Configuration_ in ThingML).
-For GeneSIS to fully support the deployment, compilation and deployment of ThingML programs it is important that **the name of the ThingML is the same than the name of the ThingML program**.
+For GeneSIS to fully support the deployment, compilation and deployment of ThingML programs it is important that **the name of the ThingML InternalComponent is the same than the name of the ThingML program**.
 We thus set the name of our component to Hello.
 We also need to fill the field "File" with the path to the [Hello.thingml](https://gitlab.com/enact/GeneSIS/blob/master/docs/examples/2.thingml_localhost/hello.thingml) file.

 Finally, because there might be different ways to start the binary generated from the ThingML program, we need to specify how to start it.